-Virtually all security-sensitive businesses, government offices, and the homes of VIPs, have a camera surveillance system as part of the security plan.
+Virtually all security-sensitive businesses, government offices, and the homes of VIPs have a No products found. as part of the security plan.
 Today’s security cameras often come with infrared lights to work–with limited range–even in total darkness.
 We would all be safer if we had them for our homes.
 A peephole can be more useful than a window sometimes.

-Check out SurvivalCache’s recommended survelaince systems:
+Check out SurvivalCache’s recommended surveillance systems:

-Motion detector activated lighting is important, as are Onforu 2 Pack 50W LED Flood Light, 5500lm Super Bright LED Floodlight, IP66... that you can also turn on with a switch.
+Motion detector activated lighting is important, as are Onforu 60W LED Flood Lights Outdoor, Super Bright Security Light, 6500K... that you can also turn on with a switch.
 They should be positioned to shine away from your home, so that you can see out without getting any glare, and without the lights making you visible from the outside.
 If one side of your home has no windows, consider mounting a camera there.

 Check out SurvivalCache’s recommended floodlights:

-Last update on 2020-06-22 at 18:48 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2024-03-02 at 17:53 / Affiliate links / Images from Amazon Product Advertising API

 Perimeter motion detectors

 Another way of knowing when somebody is coming onto your property is to use a perimeter warning circuit in your home alarm system.
-Most home alarm systems will accommodate this kind of addition, but most homeowners do not upgrade to this level of protection.
+Most home alarm systems will accommodate this kind of addiction, but most homeowners do not upgrade to this level of protection.

 Related: Handling an Active Shooter Situation

 Perimeter warning units mount outdoors around your home and yard, on posts, tree trunks, or the side of your home.
 Wide area motion detectors will alert to a human or large animal’s movement in your yard, within a cone-shaped zone.
 Beam-break type detectors come in sets of two units, and one projects a beam toward the other, and the line between the sending unit and receiving/reflecting unit is the “beam” that is being monitored.